NASA says U.S. astronaut mission to moon will wait until 2025 | Technology

 NASA says U.S. astronaut mission to moon will wait until 2025

-NASA will not send an astronaut mission to the moon until 2025 at the earliest, the U.S. space agency's administrator said on Tuesday, pushing back by at least a year a timeline originally set under former President Donald Trump.
+NASA will not send astronauts to the moon until 2025 at the earliest, the U.S. space agency's administrator said on Tuesday, pushing back by at least a year a timeline originally set under former President Donald Trump.
+Trump's administration had set the aggressive goal of returning astronauts to the moon in 2024, an initiative named Artemis intended as a stepping stone toward and even-more-ambitious human Mars landing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)